junxit/us-congress-bills-115/metadata.md

 - 2018-01-16 — Mr. Duffy moved to suspend the rules and pass the bill, as amended.
 - 2018-01-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H181-182)
 - 2018-01-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H181-182)
+- 2018-01-17 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.